 We rented an apartment through Airbnb which came to a total of $1400 or about $44 a night.
 Split by two, it was a pretty decent price for 32 nights!
-It gave us the budget to rent hotel rooms on weekends while traveling north (Playa del Carmen, Cozumel, Isla Mujeres) and also on the private beach area of Tulum.
+It gave us the budget to rent hotel rooms on weekends while travelling north (Playa del Carmen, Cozumel, Isla Mujeres) and also on the private beach area of Tulum.

 Data And Sim Cards

-It was pretty easy to find a good sim card with data in the pueblo.
+It was pretty easy to find a good sim card with data in the Pueblo.
 You can find a Telcel store and they will set everything up for you.
 I bought a 4Gb data plan for 600 pesos which was plenty enough for the month.

 The staff at Telcel will get everything set up for you.

 There is no coworking in Tulum and most places (including your Airbnb) have very bad wifi.
-The only place that ended up being reliable everyday was Babel café.
+The only place that ended up being reliable every day was Babel café.
 The staff is used to people coming with their laptops, the food is good and cheap and they have not one but two wifi networks.

 Eating In And Out

-On our arrival, we went to the biggest supermarket of the area named Chedraui.
+On our arrival, we went to the biggest supermarket in the area named Chedraui.
 It was a smart move to buy all the basic things we would need like toilet paper and as many 5L water bottles as possible.
 Cabs are always around so it makes it easy to get back home with all the heavy stuff.
 For the rest of our stay, I went to POOL market to pick up fresh vegetables to cook with items I had also brought from Montreal (rice, noodles, etc…).

-Eating out is very cheap as long as you stay in the pueblo!
+Eating out is very cheap as long as you stay in the Pueblo!
 We almost ate tacos daily at La Chiapaneca because they were so affordable and delicious 🙂

 A lot of restaurants are closed on Sunday so make sure you have some backups in your fridge!

 Since we didn’t rent bikes, it was very important for me to find another way to stay in shape.
 After visiting the two gyms in town, I chose Evolve Fitness because it was both clean and modern.
-It only cost me 600 pesos and I found everything I needed to workout 3 times a week.
+It only cost me 600 pesos and I found everything I needed to work out 3 times a week.
 The price also includes group classes.